“Every successful individual knows that his or her achievement depends on a community of persons working together.” – Paul Ryan

 4. Campus London, Old Street

 Ran by Google, Campus London is a personal favourite coworking space.
 It’s free to join and once you’re a member, you’ll also have access to their network of campuses around the world (five at the time of writing).
-It ticks all the usual boxes but what sets it apart are the community events that are run out of the building, from startup demo days, free mentoring and MeetUps.
+It ticks all the usual boxes but what sets it apart is the community events that are run out of the building, from startup demo days, free mentoring and MeetUps.
 It can get busy in the afternoons so it’s recommended you arrive early to mid morning if you’re planning to stay more than a few hours.

 5. Ace Hotel, Shoreditch